zxc916684603/ecs/intl.en-US/User Guide/Instances/Create an instance/Create a compute optimized instance with GPUs.md

     -   gn5i: North China 2 \(Zone C, E and A\), East China 1 \(Zone B\), East China 2 \(Zone D and B\), and South China 1 \(Zone A\)
     -   gn6v: East China 2 \(Zone F\)
     The preceding regions and zones are for reference purpose only.
-Go to the purchase page to check the availability of instance types.
+Please check the purchase page for the latest information about the availability of instance types.

 -   **Image**:
     -   To install a GPU driver and a CUDA library, select one of the following options: